kriss3/dotNetPlaygound/README.md

 - Continue working on this repository.
 This is my go to for practice dotnet and C#.
 Now focusing on C# functional features and EF Core.
 - Added CPM.
 - Moved all projects to src for more clarity and cleanness of the solution.
 - Added package mapping.
 This solution has two sources, nuget and Azure Devops
+- Working on Functional C#.